martincartledge/martins-blog-deprecated-/content/blog/pointers-json-marshal-and-unmarshal-in-go/index.md

 ## In Summary

 Go makes creating and reading memory addresses (`Pointers`), encoding data (`json.Marshal`), and decoding data (`json.Unmarshal`) a painless endeavor.
 Passing data throughout your application is made easier and more performant with the help of these features of the Go programming language.
-I hope you learned something new about these features, and if you were already familiar with them, I hope you walked away learning something new about them.
-Next week I will be talking about `sort slice`, `sort custom`, and `bcrypt`.
+I hope you enjoyed learning about these features, and if you were already familiar with them, I hope you walked away learning something new about them.
+Next week I will be talking about _Sorting Data in Go_.
 See you then, and thanks for reading!